 Hi, everyone.
 Over the past weekend, I programmed my 2M rig for local repeaters and I thought the Club would like hearing what luck I had.
 If you are a new Technician or someone who has not been active on 144 MHz lately, listen up!

 Repeaters allow communicating over greater distance than direct (simplex) contacts on 2M, especially when you are using a hand-held radio.
 Your signal travels to the repeater on one frequency, and the repeater hears you and immediately retransmits your signal on another frequency.
 What your radio does and what the repeater does are mirror images in the way it switches from the transmit to receive frequencies.
+This is called full duplex operation.

 For instance, our BARS Net meets on the W1DC repeater in Billerica (every Wednesday at 8PM except club meeting nights, by the way!).
 The repeater transmits on 147.12 MHz which is called the OUTPUT FREQUENCY.
 It listens on a frequency +0.6 MHz above that, 147.72.
 The standard band plan for 2M means that for most of the time, the user has a predictable way to program his radio.
 What I have described is termed the SHIFT (positive) and OFFSET (0.6 MHz), keywords you will need to know for using repeaters.
 My Yaesu has a menu item called AUTOMATIC REPEATER SHIFT (ARS) so I turn that on and the rig knows what to do based on the frequency in use.
 You simply program in the output frequency, which is where everyone will be listening.

 Now, in the old days, anyone could transmit through a repeater.
 As things got busier, and for the possibility of interference, most repeaters use a way to control access called PL TONE or CTCSS.
 This is another setting that you need to program into your radio.
 As you transmit, your rig sends a continuous, sub-audible tone which the repeater looks for to allow passing your signal through.
 These tones are between 67-254 Hz and should be publicized if the repeater wants everyone to use it.
 W1DC uses 103.5 Hz and like most repeaters it only requires it on transmit or “encode” as it is termed in my Yaesu manual.
+Do not enable CTCSS receive squelch, as this will prevent you from hearing anything!

 A good reference for finding repeaters is www.repeaterbook.com.
 There is also a Repeaterbook mobile app.
 You can put the search results into Excel and keep track of the channels you have programmed in your radio.
 Another site to check out is www.nerepeaters.com.